beenycool/villagesreborn/README.md

 - Names consist of a profession title and a random first name
 - Names update automatically when villagers change professions
 - Names remain visible above villagers' heads for easy identification
+- Names are regionally themed based on the biome where the villager is located
 - Supports all standard Minecraft villager professions:
   - Armorer
   - Butcher